 Computer programs are of little use if they do not interact with the user or the system in some way.
-The difficulty in a pure language such as Idris - that is, a language where expressions do not have side-effects data IO a -- IO operation returning a value of type a
+The difficulty in a pure language such as Idris - that is, a language where expressions do not have side-effects

 - is that I/O is inherently side-effecting.
-Therefore in Idris, such interactions are encapsulated in the type IO:
+Therefore in Idris, such interactions are encapsulated in the type I0: